mvdwetering/Autobard/Readme.txt

 Status:
 Seems to work pretty OK
-Still lts of debug logging
+Still lots of debug logging

 Known limitations:
-When the addond could not switch out the tabard when leaving the dungeon (for example because bags were full).
-Then you have to fix it manually
+When the addon could not switch out the tabard when leaving the dungeon (for example because bags were full) then you have to fix it manually

 I made the addon because I forget to switch to a rep tabard when entering a dungeon.